 You can take a look at the following readings:

-You may also wish to follow Chris Allen’s guide to learn more Haskell.
-(As of 4th Oct 2015, Chris Allen is midway through writing a book on Haskell and is offering early access to sections of the book.)
+You may also wish to follow Chris Allen’s guide to learn more about Haskell.
+(EDIT IN 2019: Chris Allen has finished all the content in his book on Haskell and is offering early access on Gumroad before the book is published.)